Court Oak Road

 - Maximum Number of

-QAC is a friendly specialist college based in Birmingham.
-We welcome students who come to our college from all over the country – as well as many who are local to us.
+Based in Birmingham, the College has been at its current location since 1903 and offers an innovative, holistic approach to learning and support.
+We welcome students who come to our College from all over the country – as well as many who are local to us.

 - Expertise in meeting the needs of students who are blind or visually impaired